rizdaprasetya/mt-alt-doc/en/core-api/overview.md

 <hr>
 <!-- TODO: standardize linking accross Core API section -->
 <!-- TODO: replace any <img> tag with markdown image format @done -->
-Midtrans’ Core API is a RESTful Web Service used as a communication bridge between merchant and our payment channels.
-By using our Core API services, our partners can fully customize their payment page, without any redirection to Midtrans’ page.
-Setup is easy.
-Core API is suitable for medium sized businesses to large enterprises.
+Midtrans Core API is a Web service, based on RESTFul architecture which enables seamless communication between you and Midtrans payment channels.
+You can easily setup their environment and can customize your payment page without redirecting to Midtrans page.
+Midtrans Core API is suitable for medium size as well as large size applications.

 ## Various Ways to Integrate with Core API {docsify-ignore}

-Choose any of one integration method below that is suitable to your liking:
+Midtrans provides various integration methods as given below.

-### A) Step by Step Guide {docsify-ignore}
+### 1. Step by Step Guide {docsify-ignore}
 <br>
 <div class="my-card">